-Our Code of Ethics and Conduct

-defines the corporate values, the basic principles of business conduct, and the ethical commitments that the Group and its employees must put into practice on a daily basis.
-It describes the Group's principles with respect to confidential information, anti-bribery, conflicts of interest and reporting concerns.
+Our Code of Ethics and Conduct defines the corporate values, the basic principles of business conduct, and the ethical commitments that the Group and its employees must put into practice on a daily basis.
+It describes the Group's principles with respect to confidential information, anti-bribery, adhere to the highest ESG standards, conflicts of interest and reporting concerns.
 The Code is intended to help our employees become aware of the responsibilities that each one of them has and to understand what is expected of them to ensure compliance with our policies and all relevant laws and regulations.